resema/Notepad/_posts/2017-11-15-convolutional-neural-networks-an-introduction.md

 #### Valid And Same Convolutions
 - Valid: no padding
 - Same: Pad so that output size is the same as the input size
+> To keep the input size while using a 5x5 filter, the padding would have to be p=2.